 Remember, the more information they provide, the more you have to work with to potentially turn the sale around.
 In this video, Vice President of Sales for Cultivate Advisors, Nicole Gallop, demonstrates how to handle objections both offensively and defensively.

 Adding this tactic to your sales process can help you uncover your buyer’s needs and start closing more deals.
 If you’re not sure where to start or need more help with your sales process, you don’t have to go at it alone.
-Schedule a free two-hour session with Cultivate Advisors to dig into your business.
+Schedule a free two-hour sales consulting session with Cultivate Advisors to dig into your business.